itdxer/neupy/site/docs/layers/create-custom-layers.rst

         def output(self, input_value):
             return asfloat(2) * input_value

-From the code you can see that I've used ``asfloat`` function.
+From the code, you can see that I've used ``asfloat`` function.
 This function converts any number to a float.
-Type of the float depense on the ``theano.config.floatX`` variable.
-This function gives flexibility to automatically convert variable to the float type that Theano use on backend.
+Type of the float depends on the ``theano.config.floatX`` variable.
+This function gives flexibility to automatically convert input variable to the float type that Theano uses on the backend.

 Layers with activation function
 -------------------------------

 Layers with activation function is a special type of layers.
-It have a different behaviour depending on the input size.
+It has a different behavior depending on the input size.
 If input size is specified it applies linear transformation to the input after that pass it through the activation function.
 If input size wasn't presented than layer passes input directly through the activation function

 .. code-block:: python